 Cost: The technology can be more expensive to implement than traditional mechanical switches.
 This cost factor may impact the overall pricing of electronic devices.

 Sensitivity to Environmental Conditions: They can be sensitive to changes in environmental conditions, such as temperature and humidity.
-Extreme conditions may affect their performance.
+Extreme conditions may affect their performance and could lead to the triggering of false touches.

 Lack of Tactile Feedback: Unlike mechanical switches that provide tactile feedback through clicks or resistance, capacitive touch switches lack physical feedback.
 Some users prefer the tactile feel of physical buttons.